IceQ1337/SteamBanChecker_Discord/README.md

 }
 ```

+- `botChannelInput` can be an array of multiple channels.
 - `botChannelOutput` is optional.
 If empty, messages will be sent to the Input Channel.
 - `accessRole` is optional.
 If empty, everybody is allowed to use commands.